thelfensdrfer/yiisshconsole/README.md

-# Yii2 SSH Console
+# Yii SSH Console

-Controller with ssh commands for the yii2 console.
+Controller with ssh commands for the yii console.

 ## Example